 Before taking tapentadol,

-- tell your doctor if you have or have ever had a blockage in your stomach or intestines, any condition that causes difficulty urinating; or pancreas, gallbladder, kidney, thyroid, or liver disease.
+- tell your doctor if you have or have ever had any condition that causes difficulty urinating; seizures; or pancreas, gallbladder, kidney, thyroid, or liver disease.

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of taking tapentadol.